-

 - Hanging up and pausing before acting is just one of the steps you can take to help protect yourself from scams.

-Knowing how to determine if ANZ is contacting you can help protect your money and personal information from scammers.
+Knowing how to spot a scammer pretending to be ANZ can help you protect your money and personal information.

 5 signs it’s a scammer (not ANZ) contacting you